Chernobyl disaster: No. 4 reactor confinement

+In February 2025, a Russian drone struck the shelter causing a fire, damaging the outer and inner protective covering of the NSC, and insulating layers inside.
+In December 2025 the IAEA said that the drone strike meant that the structure could no longer perform its main safety function.
+IAEA Director General Rafael Grossi stated that an IAEA mission in late November "confirmed that the [protective structure] had lost its primary safety functions, including the confinement capability, but also found that there was no permanent damage to its load-bearing structures or monitoring systems".

 Waste management

 Used fuel from units 1–3 was stored in the units' cooling ponds, and in an interim spent fuel storage facility pond, ISF-1, which now holds most of the spent fuel from units 1–3, allowing those reactors to be decommissioned under less restrictive conditions.
 Approximately 50 of the fuel assemblies from units 1 and 2 were damaged and required special handling.
-Moving fuel to ISF-1 was thus carried out in three stages: fuel from unit 3 was moved first, then all undamaged fuel from units 1 and 2, and finally the damaged fuel from units 1 and 2.
+Moving fuel to ISF-1 was carried out in three stages: fuel from unit 3 was moved first, then all undamaged fuel from units 1 and 2, and finally the damaged fuel from units 1 and 2.
 Fuel transfers to ISF-1 were completed in June 2016.

-A need for larger, longer-term radioactive waste management at the site is to be fulfilled by a new facility designated ISF-2.
-This facility serves as dry storage for used fuel assemblies from units 1–3 and other operational wastes, as well as material from decommissioning units 1–3.
+A need was recognised for larger, longer-term radioactive waste management at the site, and a new facility designated ISF-2 was designed.
+This serves as dry storage for used fuel assemblies from units 1–3 and other operational wastes, as well as material from decommissioning units 1–3.
 A contract was signed in 1999 with Areva NP (Framatome) for construction of ISF-2.
 In 2003, after a significant part of the storage structures had been built, technical deficiencies in the design concept became apparent.
 In 2007, Areva withdrew and Holtec International was contracted for a new design and construction of ISF-2.
 The new design was approved in 2010, work started in 2011, and construction was completed in August 2017.

 ISF-2 is the world's largest nuclear fuel storage facility, expected to hold more than 21,000 fuel assemblies for at least 100 years.
-The project includes a processing facility able to cut the RBMK fuel assemblies and to place the material in canisters, to be filled with inert gas and welded shut.
+The project includes a processing facility able to cut the fuel assemblies and to place the material in canisters, to be filled with inert gas and welded shut.
 The canisters are then to be transported to dry storage vaults, where the fuel containers will be enclosed for up to 100 years.
 Expected processing capacity is 2,500 fuel assemblies per year.